ClimenteA/htmgem/README.md

 ```

-I quess by now you got a feel on how `htmgem` works, not how you can integrate this with Flask or other framework?
+I quess by now you got a feel on how `htmgem` works, how you can integrate htmgem with Flask or other framework?

-> HTML is just text
+> HTML is just text (more specifically text/html)

 ```py
 from flask import Flask, request